d16-nichevo/form-one-feed/README.md

 1. Better instructions for less-technical users.
 1. More robust and informative error-handling.
 1. Add more options to how feeds are merged.
-1. Add the ability for the software to deploy the RSS file (e.g. by FTP).
 1. Create a GUI application rather than a console app.